wpatter6/KerbalFeels/readme.txt

 If a murder occurs, the rest of the crew's feelings towards the attacker will be tallied and they will either let the killer go free, "arrest" them (they will appear as missing), or execute the attacker on the spot, depending on how the group as a whole feels about the attacker.

-Death of a kerbal will result in a loss of courage for kerbals who had positive feelings toward them.
+Death of a kerbal will result in a loss of courage for kerbals who had positive feelings toward them, and an increase in courage for those who had negative feelings towards them.
 If their courage drops to 0 and they witnessed the death they will lose an experience level.
 These effects last for a random amount of time between 7 days and 6 months depending on what feeling they had towards the kerbal who died.

 The GUI is accessable through the Toolbar icon (shaped like a heart) and will show the kerbals and their statistics, as well as their feelings towards other kerbals.